bartdesmet/ExpressionFutures/CSharpExpressions/README.md

 error CS8074: An expression tree lambda may not contain a dictionary initializer.
 ```

 Our options to support this are limited given the non-extensible nature of `MemberBinding` nodes in the LINQ expression API.
-We'd need proper support for reduction of custom binding nodes in order to provide an extension to set of bindings supportyed by the `MemberInitExpression` node.
+We'd need proper support for reduction of custom binding nodes in order to provide an extension to set of bindings supported by the `MemberInitExpression` node.

-To work around this limitation as get a glimpse of what it may look like, we've hijacked `ElementInit` and tricked it into calling a specified indexer's `set` method.
-Unfortunately, `ElementInit` is only supported in `ListInitExpression` nodes so mileage is limited.
+To work around this limitation and get a glimpse of what it may look like, we've hijacked `ElementInit` and tricked it into calling a specified indexer's `set` method.
+Unfortunately, `ElementInit` is only supported in `ListInitExpression` nodes and `MemberListBinding` nodes so mileage is limited.

 An example of this hack is shown below: